dagyepong/workspace/mkdocs/docs/ghost.md

 #### Docker Compose Configuration for Ghost Blog¶

-This Docker Compose setup deploys Ghost application in a Docker container, allowing you to have a personalized blog to share ideas to people.
+This Docker Compose setup deploys Ghost application in a Docker container, allowing you to have a personalized blog to share ideas with like minds.

 Docker Compose File (docker-compose.yml)¶